kartverket/skip.kartverket.no/blog/2024-04-22-apps-repositories.md

 that are synced to the cluster.
 Newer product teams especially appreciate the simplicity of this approach.
 To optimize for this you may consider using a `template` directory at the base containing some example files that are copied into the sub-directories.
-A psuedo-coded GitHub action that uses a `frontend.yaml` template from the templates directory could look like the
+A pseudo-coded GitHub action that uses a `frontend.yaml` template from the templates directory could look like the
 following: